wmhilton-stoplight/platform-docs/2a.-style-guides/d-enable-style-guide.md

 Once you enable style guides, you can:

 - [Disable inherited rules](j-disable-rules.md).
-- Create local targets, custom functions, and rules.
+- Create local targets and rules.
-- Use inherited targets and custom functions in new rules.
+- Use inherited targets in new rules.

 To enable a style guide: